w20chen/gMatch/README.md

 - Symmetry breaking techniques to ensure each unique subgraph is detected exactly once
 - A GPU-optimized data structure for retrieving candidate edges
 - A bitmap-based data structure to accelerate set intersection
-- Load balancing techniques for ensuring inter-warp workload balance via queuing and memory pool utilization
+- Load balancing techniques for ensuring inter-warp workload balance

 ## Compile
 This project requires CMake (version 3.30.1), Make (version 4.3), GCC (version 10.5.0), and NVCC (version 12.5).
 You can compile the code by executing the following commands.